-In the opinion of Bond Counsel, under existing law, assuming continued compliance with certain provisions of the Internal Revenue Code of 1986, as amended, interest on the Series 2009 Bonds will not be included in the gross income of holders of such Series 2009 Bonds for federal income tax purposes.
-Interest on the Series 2009 Bonds will not constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations and will not be included in adjusted current earnings when calculating corporate alternate minimum taxable income.
-In the opinion of Bond Counsel, under existing law, interest on the Series 2009 Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2009 Bonds are exempt from Massachusetts personal property taxes.
-The Series 2009 Bonds and the income therefrom may also be subject to taxation under the laws of states other than The Commonwealth of Massachusetts.
+In the opinion of Bond Counsel, under existing law, assuming continued compliance with certain provisions of the Internal Revenue Code of 1986, as amended, (i) interest on the Series 2010A Bonds and interest on the Series 2010B Bonds will not be included in the gross income of holders of such Series 2010A Bonds and Series 2010B Bonds for federal income tax purposes, (ii) interest on the Series 2010A Bonds will not constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations and will not be included in adjusted current earnings when calculating corporate alternate minimum taxable income and (iii) interest on the Series 2010B Bonds will constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations.
+In the opinion of Bond Counsel, under existing law, interest on the Series 2010A Bonds and the Series 2010B Bonds (collectively, the "Offered Bonds") and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Offered Bonds are exempt from Massachusetts personal property taxes.
+The Offered Bonds and the income therefrom may also be subject to taxation under the laws of states other than The Commonwealth of Massachusetts.
 See "TAX MATTERS" herein.